 As the majority of pet birds have limited activity outside their cages, poisonings are not common.
 However, birds with free household access are at risk of becoming exposed to toxins.
-In honor of Pet Poison Prevention month, here are some safety tips from the ASPCA to help keep your feathered friends safe:
+Here are some safety tips from the ASPCA to help keep your feathered friends safe:

 Be aware of the plants you have in your home